-Vhi took a number of steps throughout 2022 to ensure customers were treated fairly and we were clear and timely in our communications.
+Vhi took a number of steps throughout 2023 to ensure customers were treated fairly and continued to have good access to quality healthcare and to ensure we were clear and timely in our communications, including digital engagements.
 We continue to monitor this risk and undertake measures to ensure we keep customers at the heart of our business.

 Conduct risks are fully assessed in business change risk assessments with input from subject matter experts.
-We monitor customer engagements to fully understand impacts on and experiences of all types of customers
+We monitor customer engagements to fully understand impacts on and experiences of all types of customers particularly where plan benefits are changing.

-People, conduct and culture risk
+People and culture risk